Monday, February 1, 2021

 [Cage:] When did that happen for heavens sake?
 It certainly is one of the characteristics of present music.
 That things can be very thick but there it is always this sense of airiness.
 It's amazing.
 I remember for instance when David Tudor and I made the recording of my Cartridge music.
 We had always thought that a single performance was fairly thick, but we did see that it had space in it.
 Then when we made the recording we had four performances and superimposed them, and when we listened to the result we discovered that it was no thicker than one had been, and there was just as much space and airiness as ever, and you could add some more."
 (Cage & Feldman 1966)

-In this conversation, Cage and Feldman marvel over the feeling of how extremely thick and full music by the composers of the New York school could still be so full of air, so open, and have so much transparency.
-The way I interpret this seeming paradox is as follows: the simultaneous presence of very different, superimposed layers of material creates a situation where the listener is free to leisurely roam around in the 'landscape' of the music.
-The music depends on the free play (līla) of the listener's mind to follow its own path–a kind of sportive samādhi in which the listener embodies the ideal of "roaming at will" (逍遙遊, xiaoyao you) described in the Zhuangzi.
-Because this roaming is free and leisurely, the co-arising aesthetic quality is always 'light' and never 'heavy' despite the fact that the vertical texture can be extremely dense.
-The contrast between layers functions like the contrasts between scenes in Bashō's hokku; it is not about creating a conceptually determined object as much as activating the freedom of the reader.
+In this conversation, Cage and Feldman marvel at the paradoxical quality of the New York School’s music: how works that are so dense and full can nonetheless feel open, spacious, and transparent.
+The way I understand this is as follows: the simultaneous presence of multiple, superimposed layers of sound creates a situation in which the listener is free to leisurely roam within the musical landscape.
+The music relies on the free play (līlā) of the listener’s mind, which wanders its own path—a kind of sportive samādhi in which the listener embodies the ideal of “roaming at will” (逍遙遊, xiāoyáo yóu) described in the Zhuangzi.

 Jñeyāvaraṇa and kleśā-varaṇa

-By working with techniques such as horizontal and vertical discontinuities and the aesthetics of forgetfulness through 'self-forgetting' forms, the burden of conceptual, mental doing can be reduced in musical attunements.
-When the demand for conceptualizing disappears, the possibility of hearing sounds in fresh, non-conceptual ways is opened up: it becomes possible to hear sounds as empty.
-Decreasing conceptuality alone is, however, not enough if we want to decrease the distance between art and awakening.
-The Buddhist traditions speak of awakening being obscured by both cognitive obscurations (jñeyāvaraṇa) as well as emotional obscurations (kleśā-varaṇa).
-While the discussion about conceptuality is primarily related to jñeyāvaraṇa, the fact that we have emotions of liking music and finding it pleasing is to be discussed in relation to kleśā-varaṇa.
+By working with techniques such as horizontal and vertical discontinuities, and by cultivating an aesthetics of forgetfulness through 'self-forgetting' forms, the burden of conceptual, mental doing can be reduced in musical attunement.
+When the demand for conceptualization falls away, the possibility of hearing sounds in fresh, non-conceptual ways opens up: it becomes possible to hear sounds as empty.
+Yet decreasing conceptuality alone does not suffice to close the distance between art and awakening.
+In Buddhist thought, awakening is said to be obscured by two veils: the cognitive obscurations (jñeyāvaraṇa) and the emotional obscurations (kleśāvaraṇa).
+While the discussion so far has concerned the first, the fact that we find music pleasing—or develop attachments and aversions toward it—belongs to the second.

 Emotionality in the Pali canon

-At the same time, we can feel that there is truth to the statement that aesthetic relishing is a feeling that is more 'wholesome' than taking pleasure in sense objects.
-It is widely recognized that the relishing we experience during musical attunements, as well as other aesthetic encounters, is different from 'ordinary' ways of liking: it is rooted in a certain 'detached' attitude–an attitude of aesthetic distance.
-It is maybe not so much a pleasure we feel but a kind of equanimous joy that is more wholesome than ordinary liking.
-But the Buddha also emphasizes that even the 'wholesome' joy that comes from the very act of giving up "pleasure and pain" must be abandoned.
-In the Sāmañãphala Sutta, the Buddha sketches a meditative progression of how giving up "pleasure and pain" first leads to a kind of "joy and happiness" but how in the end, even this "desire for joy" has to be given up in order to attain a "pure equanimity" completely beyond likes and dislikes:
+At the same time, there is truth in the intuition that aesthetic relishing is somehow more wholesome than the ordinary pleasure taken in sense objects.
+It is widely recognized that the delight we experience in musical attunement—or in any genuine aesthetic encounter—differs from habitual forms of liking.
+It arises from a certain detached stance, an attitude of aesthetic distance.
+What we feel may not be pleasure in the ordinary sense but an equanimous joy, a quiet gladness that seems purer, more refined.
+Yet the Buddha reminds us that even the wholesome joy that comes from renouncing coarse pleasure and pain, must itself eventually be relinquished.
+In the Sāmaññaphala Sutta, he outlines a meditative progression in which letting go of "pleasure and pain" first gives rise to "joy and happiness", but in the end even this "desire for joy" must be abandoned in order to enter the “pure equanimity” beyond all likes and dislikes:

 "...by letting go of happiness and unhappiness, as a result of the earlier disappearance of pleasure and pain, a monk lives having attained the pure equanimity and mindfulness of the fourth absorption, which is free of happiness and unhappiness.
 He sits suffusing this very body with a mind that is thoroughly purified and cleansed, so that there is no part of his body that is untouched by that thoroughly purified and cleansed mind."
 (Gethin 2008, 29)